britram/rains-prototype/draft-trammell-rains-protocol.md

 Some examples:

-- ['cx--.inf.ethz.ch', 'cx--any-'] means that answers in the
+- ['cx--.inf.ethz.ch.', 'cx--any-'] means that answers in the
-  'cx--.inf.ethz.ch' context are preferred, but any context is acceptable;
+  'cx--.inf.ethz.ch.' context are preferred, but any context is acceptable;
-- ['.', 'cx--.inf.ethz.ch'] means that only answers in the
+- ['.', 'cx--.inf.ethz.ch.'] means that only answers in the
-  'cx--.inf.ethz.ch' or global contexts are acceptable, with the global context preferred;
+  'cx--.inf.ethz.ch.' or global contexts are acceptable, with the global context preferred;
-- ['.', cx--0-.cx--.inf.ethz.ch', 'cx--any-'] means that answers in any
+- ['.', cx--0-.cx--.inf.ethz.ch.', 'cx--any-'] means that answers in any
-  context except 'cx--.inf.ethz.ch' are acceptable, with the global context preferred.
+  context except 'cx--.inf.ethz.ch.' are acceptable, with the global context preferred.

 An empty context array in a query is taken to be equivalent to an array